 - Integration to ERP (Enterprise Resource Planning) and CMMS (Computerised Maintenance Management system) and many others that will help connect silos of information.

-The key to this is to have the right integration platform.
-SolutionsPT can help you on this journey but you’ll need to get your toes wet first.
+The key to this is to have the right IOT technology and integration platform.
+SolutionsPT can help you on this journey, but you’ll need to get your toes wet first.
 Rome wasn’t built in a day.

 Down with Downtime!